 Two months ago, faced with having to move out of the house we rented in Metairie for the last 7 years, our family decided to make a huge move and head east to Pensacola.
 There were many reasons for this move and being close to the beach was one of them.
 Two months of visiting the beach on a weekly basis has taught me a few lessons.
-If you’re heading to the beach on vacation this summer, here are some my lessons from living at the beach.
+If you’re heading to the beach on vacation or on a day trip this summer, here are some my lessons from living at the beach.

 This post is sponsored by Cara Jouglard Photography.
 This post also contains affiliate links.
 Pint-Sized NOLA makes a small commission when you buy something through these links.
 Thank you for your support.

 I can’t stress this enough.
 Buy all the sunscreen, ALL OF IT.
 Put it on 30 minutes before you walk out your condo or hotel room.
 Then set your timer for 30 minutes and reapply it every 30 minutes.
 Yes, I know the bottle says it last an hour + in the water but trust me on this one, it doesn’t.

 If I was you I wouldn’t waste my money on the sprays.
 With the sprays I ALWAYS miss a spot that burns to a crisp,without realizing it.
 Not to mention it blows away with the wind and you don’t get an even application.
 We’re going back to old school lotion as soon as my current stash is used up.